dev-academy-programme/orientation---Archived/accounts/README.md

 <br>

 1. Click "sign up" (in the top right corner)
-2. Choose a username that
+2. Choose a username that:
     * includes your first name
     * is something you'll be happy for employers to see
 3. Update profile (Hover top right corner, click your profile > edit)
-  4. Add a profile image and name
+    * Add a profile image and name
-  5. Update notifications: ` Uncheck Watching` boxes. `Check Particpating` boxes
+    * Update notifications: ` Uncheck Watching` boxes. `Check Particpating` boxes

 4. Accept invitation to your cohort's github team - your facilitator will send this to you either during the call or after.